Work with a phrase

 - Add a single phrase:

-- In the Enter Phrase Text field enter the phrase you want to add to the topic.
+- In the Enter Phrase Text field, enter the phrase to add.

 - Add multiple phrases: